 Our teaching approach is focused on the practical side of learning and we understand the benefits of real-world work environments for our students’ learning.
 Students in the Centre for Health and Social Practice spend time across their programmes in work placements for credit.
 The amount of time spent on placement varies according to qualification and year; first year students will spend approximately a quarter of the year doing work placement while third year students will spend most of their time on placement.

-Are you thinking about studying in 2021?
-Join us for an information session at our Ōtorohanga Campus and find out how you can get your career started in the health and wellbeing industry.
+Join us for an information session and find out how you can get started in graduate and postgraduate study.